seacunilever/bipode-nextflow/docs/usage.md

 - `n_treatment_batch`: Number of treatment batches in the dataset

 When using pre-prepared JSON input:
 - The meta_mapper, counts, and substances_cell_types parameters are not required
-- You can provide multiple JSON files in the --input parameter
+- You can provide multiple JSON files using the --input parameter
-- You can mix JSON files with raw data input in the same run

 ## Raw Data Input